thetouchyhermes/cross/README.md

 - All server-client messages strictly follow the JSON format described in the project specification.
 - No interactive or command-line arguments for configuration; all settings are read from config files.
 - GUI is not implemented (yet); all interaction is via command-line interface.
+- To be modified:
+  - Opening price of daily stats in PriceHistory could be linked to the last day of the previous month for continuity.
+  - Concurrency handling could be done better, some structures are unused or unnecessary.
+  - On Command Prompt execution, some unhandled exceptions are raised at Ctrl+C.

 ---